gabrielperes16/python-test/README.md

-Studies of List,Dictionary and fuction
+Studies of Tuplas, List, Dictionary and fuction